-7 So I said, 'See, I have come' (as is written of me in the pages of the book),
+So I said, "See, I have come" (as is written of me in the

-'To do your will, God.'"
+pages of the book), "To do your will, God.""

-- 8 First come the words "You do not desire, nor do you take pleasure in, sacrifices, offerings, burnt offerings, and sacrifices - 9 for sin" (offerings regularly made under the Law), and then there is added - "See, I have come to do your will."
-The former - 10 sacrifices are set aside to be replaced by the latter.
-And it is in the fulfilment of the will of God that we have been purified by the sacrifice, once and for all, of the body of Jesus Christ. - 11 Every other priest stands day after day at his ministrations, and offers the same sacrifices over and over again sacrifices that - 12 can never take sins away.
-But, this priest, after he had offered one sacrifice for sins, which should serve for all time, "took - 13 his seat at the right hand of God," and has since then been - 14 waiting "for his enemies to be put as a stool for his feet."
-By a single offering he has made perfect for all time those who are - 15 being purified.
-We have also the testimony of the Holy Spirit.
-For, after saying - - 16 "'This is the covenant that I will make with them after those days,' says the Lord; - 'I will impress my laws on their hearts, and will inscribe them on their minds,'" - 17 then we have -
+8 First come the words - 'You do not desire, nor do you take pleasure in, sacrifices, offerings, burnt offerings, and sacrifices

+9 for sin' (offerings regularly made under the Law), and then there is added - 'See, I have come to do your will.'
+The former

+- 10 sacrifices are set aside to be replaced by the latter.
+And it is in the fulfillment of the will of God that we have been purified by - 11 the sacrifice, once and for all, of the body of Jesus Christ.
+Every other priest stands day after day at his ministrations, and offers the same sacrifices over and over again - sacrifices that can - 12 never take sins away.
+But, this priest, after he had offered one sacrifice for sins, which should serve for all time, 'took his seat - 13 at the right hand of God,' and has since then been waiting 'for - 14 his enemies to be put as a stool for his feet.'
+By a single offering he has made perfect for all time those who are being purified. - 15 We have also the testimony of the Holy Spirit.
+For, after saying - - 16 ""This is the covenant that I will make with them after those days," says the Lord; - "I will impress my laws on their hearts, and will inscribe them on their minds,"" - 17 then we have -

-"And their sins and their iniquities I will no longer remember."
+'And their sins and their iniquities I will no longer remember.'